rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 0.9.3 =
+* Added new caching engine.
+* Fixed a caching issue with galleries overridden by shortcode.
+* Updated help documentation.

 = 0.9.2 =
 * Updated fancybox and colorbox for jQuery 1.9 compatibility